Administrative and municipal divisions of Sevastopol: Divisions under the Russian law

 Under the Russian law, the only administrative divisions of the federal city of Sevastopol are the districts, which are the same four districts used under the Ukrainian laws.
-Within the Russian municipal framework, however, the territory of the federal city of Sevastopol is divided into nine municipal okrugs and the Town of Inkerman.
+Within the Russian municipal framework, however, the territory of the federal city of Sevastopol is divided into nine municipal okrugs and the city of Inkerman.
 While individual municipal divisions are contained within the borders of the administrative districts as to not create difficulties between various levels of governance, they are not otherwise related to those administrative districts.
+In 2019, Russia has granted Balaklava city status.